frequently asked questions

 What is the Brooklyn Urban Garden Charter School (BUGS)?

 BUGS is an independent, public charter middle school (6th-8th grades) located in Brooklyn’s Community School District 15 (CSD15).
-BUGS opened August 2013 with its first class of sixth grade students.
-The school will continue to add one grade each year until the fall of 2015 when it will reach its full capacity of approximately 300 students in grades 6-8.
+BUGS opened August 2013 with its first class of sixth grade students and has continued to grow to be an innovative middle school distinguished by its rigorous sustainability curriculum, small family-like learning community, passionate faculty, and challenging and supportive academic and social environment.

 What is the mission of BUGS?